linode/manager/docs/development-guide/05-fetching-data.md

 **Best practice:**

 - If a message is a sentence or a sentence fragment with a subject and a verb, add punctuation.
 Otherwise, leave punctuation off.
 - If a developer notices inconsistencies within files they are already working in, they can progressively fix them.
-In this case, be prepared to fix any Cypress test failures.